Columbia Community Service Grantees

 provides Harlem girls with vital educational and fitness opportunities to promote a healthy lifestyle and encourage academic achievement.

-is an early intervention program that systematically screens and engages children as kindergarteners, identifying those who are at the greatest risk of dropping out of school, becoming embroiled in the criminal justice system, or becoming teen parents.
+is an early intervention program that screens and engages children, identifying those who are at the greatest risk of dropping out of school, becoming embroiled in the criminal justice system, or becoming teen parents.

 is the nation’s longest serving non-sectarian child welfare agency.
 Their mission is to make a life-altering difference with children, youth, and families affected by abuse, neglect, and delinquency.